Table Of Contents

 5. Get the right data to the right people at the right time

 More data is not always better; in some instances, too much data is part of the problem.
-For this reason, it’s worth understanding what types of data are most useful to which team members and find ways to decrease the noise of extraneous data.
+For this reason, it’s worth understanding what types of data are most useful to which team members and finding ways to decrease the noise of extraneous data.

 For example, engineers need to be able to compare and contrast.
 With baseline data and the ability to look backwards, DevOps can understand whether something is broken or where an anomaly has arisen.
 DevOps organizations also need to be able to slice and dice data by resource and by team, as well as by feature and service.
 With this type of granular data, they can fix problems faster.